shrutigosain/2024Fall_projects/README.md

 - While RMR adjustments for sleep variability are incorporated, other metabolic impacts of poor sleep (e.g., changes in appetite-regulating hormones) are not considered.

-- The simulations currently focus on shorter durations (weeks), which may not capture long-term weight loss trends, plateaus, or rebound effects.
+- The simulations currently focus on shorter durations (weeks), which may not capture long-term weight loss trends or rebound effects.